ORGANIZED KITCHEN DRAWERS: THE REVEAL

 ORGANIZED KITCHEN DRAWERS: LEFT OF THE RANGE

-This is where the real clutter was happening, as you saw in my recent post (click here to read it).
-The top drawers specifically.
+So, this is where the real clutter was happening, as you saw in my recent post, about my organizing plans.
+The top drawers specifically were a disaster.

 Aren’t those little piggy spatulas cute?
 They belong to my daughter, and I use them all the time!
 The things that were hiding in here was a little crazy – scroll back up and look if you missed it.